Darshan4141/Darshan4141/README.md

 - 👋 Hi, I’m @Darshan4141
 - 👀 I’m interested in ...
-Python
+Python, Math and Science
 - 🌱 I’m currently learning ...
-Python
+Python, C, Rust
 - 💞️ I’m looking to collaborate on ...
+Making an automation for a company I work in, CSV which is led by students
-- 📫 How to reach me ...
+- 📫 How to reach me ... text me

 <!---
 Darshan4141/Darshan4141 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.